 The Global Precipitation Measurement (GPM) data from the National Aeronautics and Space Administration (NASA) Goddard Space Flight Center sources was used to produce the spatial distribution of the monthly precipitation for South Asia.
-July month clearly shows moderate to high rainfall across south Asia except the Afghanistan and Northern Sri Lanka, however there is a overall recovery of rainfall in July for entire South Asia.
+July clearly shows moderate to heavy rainfall over South Asia except Afghanistan and northern Sri Lanka, but for the whole of South Asia the first half of August shows a significant decrease in overall rainfall.